Web API (JSON/HTTPS)

 The API consists of two endpoints, to get and put a workspace definition respectively.

-There are also some endpoints to lock and unlock a workspace (paid plans only).
+There are also some endpoints to lock and unlock a workspace (paid subscriptions only).

 Authentication/authorisation of API calls is performed using a HMAC scheme, with the workspace API key and secret pair being used in creating the request.

 GET and PUT requests must include the following HTTP headers.

 apiKey:base64(HMAC(apiSecret, messageDigest))(see below).